Activities in parks

 Types of activities

 Visit Friendly Parks for All to find out more about the types of facilities and activities available in our parks and open spaces.
-Other activities can be found in the event listing compiled by Habitats and Heritage.
+Other activities can be found in the event listings compiled by Habitats and Heritage.

 Accessible Wellbeing Walks are run in partnership with Richmond Borough Mind and Ruils.
 Please note that these organisations are separate from the London Borough of Richmond upon Thames.

-We encourage participants to register for the Accessible Wellbeing Walk as we need to know if they require assistance or a volunteer to push the wheelchair.
+We encourage participants to register for Accessible Wellbeing Walks as we need to know if they require assistance or a volunteer to push the wheelchair.
 For more information, contact email@example.com.

 List of outdoor learning providers